JoKerDii/DS-FAS/docs/notes/questions.md

   Differences:

-  1. Since Lasso regression tend to produce zero estimates for a number of model parameters - we say that <u>Lasso solutions are sparse</u> - we consider to be a method for <u>variable selection</u>.
+  1. Since Lasso regression tends to produce zero estimates for a number of model parameters - we say that <u>Lasso solutions are sparse</u> - we consider to be a method for <u>variable selection</u>.
   2. In Ridge Regression, the penalty term is proportional to the L2-norm of the coefficients whereas in Lasso Regression, the penalty term is proportional to the L1-norm of the coefficients.
   3. <u>Ridge Regression has a closed form solution</u>, <u>while Lasso Regression does not</u>.
 We often have to solve this iteratively.
 In the sklearn package for Lasso regression, there is a parameter called `max_iter` that determines how many iterations we perform.

 * **How does Residual Analysis help?**

-  We plot residuals vs a predictor x.
+  We plot a scatter plot of residuals vs a predictor x, and a histogram of residuals.

-  * If there is no obvious relationship between residuals and x.
-Histogram of residuals is symmetric and normally distributed.
-Then linear assumption is correct.
+  * If there is no obvious relationship between residuals and x, and the Histogram of residuals is symmetric and normally distributed.
+Then linear assumptions are met.
-  * If there is an obvious relationship between residuals and x.
-Histogram of residuals is symmetric but not normally distributed.
-Then linear assumption is incorrect.
+  * If there is an obvious relationship between residuals and x, and the Histogram of residuals is not normally distributed.
+Then linear assumptions are violated.

 * **What is stepwise variable selection and validation?**